 The pair reached a settlement with the City of Portland on April 28, wherein the city agreed to pay $55,000.
 The settlement agreement submitted in July revealed that Multnomah County and the State of Oregon agreed to pay $15,000 and $20,000, respectively, toward the total settlement.

 According to the filing, Elia was issued $50,000 total, and McLam $40,000.

 City of Portland pays two journalists $55,000 to settle lawsuit stemming from arrests, assaults at protests in 2020

 Independent journalists Cory Elia and Lesley McLam reached a settlement agreement with the City of Portland during a videoconference on April 26, 2022, according to court records reviewed by the U.S. Press Freedom Tracker.

 Both Elia and McLam were covering protests sparked by the murder of George Floyd in Minneapolis, Minnesota, for KBOO Community Radio and Village Portland in the summer of 2020.
 The journalists were assaulted on multiple occasions, and the pair were arrested on June 30.

 Elia and McLam filed a civil lawsuit against the city, the state and multiple law enforcement officers on July 8, citing multiple press freedom violations against the journalists.
 The Oregonian reported that the city agreed to pay $55,000 to settle the lawsuit after an investigation of their claims found that the city risked being found liable if the case went to trial.

 According to court records, District Court Judge Michael Simon dismissed the case on April 28, 2022, granting the parties 60 days to comply with the agreement.

-The PPB has said they wouldn't comment on incidents involving journalists covering the protests, citing continuing litigation.
+The PPB has said it wouldn't comment on incidents involving journalists covering the protests, citing continuing litigation in the ACLU case.